-With average savings of approximately AU$300^, you'll be able to spend a little more on shopping and sights!
+With average savings of around AU$260^, you'll be able to go a little extra on shopping and sights!

-We have some of the best-looking prices available.
-And that's not all.
-With Best Price Pledge, if you find a lower price on your hotel or package within 24 hours of booking online, we'll match it by refunding you the difference.
+You'll be heading to the airport in no time at all!
+And, if you find a lower price on your package or hotel within 24 hours of booking online, we'll match it by refunding you the difference.
+That's what we call our Price Pledge.

 Did you know 1,100,000 people call this place home?
 You're sure to have some new BFFs by the time your trip comes to an end!